typhonjs-fvtt-lib/test-multiple-issue/README.md

 exposes a shared Svelte runtime that multiple FVTT packages can link against.
-I have already completed an implementation fully proving that this is possible with [custom Rollup plugins](https://github.com/typhonjs-fvtt-lib/typhonjs/tree/main/.rollup) for bundling the shared library package and another plugin used when linking a package against the shared runtime.
+I have already completed an implementation fully proving that this is possible with [custom Rollup plugins](https://github.com/typhonjs-fvtt-lib/typhonjs/tree/main/.rollup) for bundling the shared library package and another plugin [used to link a FVTT package](https://github.com/typhonjs-fvtt-demo/template-svelte-esm/blob/main/rollup.config.mjs#L63) against the shared runtime.
 However, I plan to release the component library with both the option for 3rd party developers to accept this dependency or independently bundle the library and Svelte separately.

 Drawbacks / downside to a shared runtime:
 - Fragile to changes in Svelte versions.
 Since future conflicting Svelte versions are not known in advance it is